Little Italy, Manhattan: Cultural attractions

 Little Italy was home to dozens of restaurants that serve authentic Italian cuisine, but between March 2013 and March 2014, eight eateries closed down.

 Since 2004, Sorrento Lactalis funds neighborhood cultural events in Little Italy.

 The Feast of San Gennaro originally was once only a one-day religious commemoration.
 It began in September 1926 with the new arrival of immigrants from Naples.
 The Italian immigrants congregated along Mulberry Street in Manhattan's Little Italy to celebrate San Gennaro as the Patron Saint of Naples.
 The Feast of San Gennaro is a large street fair, lasting 11 days, that takes place every September along Mulberry Street between Houston and Canal Streets.

 The festival is an annual celebration of Italian culture and the Italian-American community.
-In 1995 Mort Berkowitz became the professional manager of a community group that had been formed to take over management of the San Gennaro feast.
+In 1995, Mort Berkowitz became the professional manager of a community group that had been formed to take over management of the San Gennaro feast.
 Since then, Berkowitz became involved in other recreational activities in Little Italy, including the summer, Carnevale, Columbus Day, and Christmas events.

 Richard Alba, a sociologist and professor at University at Albany, SUNY, said, "The fascinating part here is the way in which ethnic tourism—not only by Italian Americans but by people who want to see an authentic urban village—keeps these neighborhoods going."

-Little Italy is also home to Alleva Dairy, the oldest cheese shop in the United States.
-The store was founded in 1892 and is located on Grand Street.
+Little Italy was also home to Alleva Dairy, the oldest cheese shop in the United States.
+The store was founded in 1892 and was located on Grand Street until March 2023, when it closed its Little Italy location and announced a move to Lyndhurst, New Jersey.